Rbbt-Workflows/structure/workflow.md

 Given a set of proteins and resudies inside these proteins, finds the protein features that overlap, as annotated in Appris.

+## annotate_residues_InterPro

+Given a set of proteins and resudies inside these proteins, finds the protein domains that overlap, as annotated in InterPro.

+Sequence alignment is used to correct discrepancies between sequences in UniProt and in Ensembl.

 ## annotate_residues_UniProt

 Given a set of proteins and resudies inside these proteins, finds the protein features that overlap, as annotated in UniProt.

+Sequence alignment is used to correct discrepancies between sequences in UniProt and in Ensembl.

 ## annotate_variants_COSMIC

 Given a set of proteins and resudies inside these proteins, finds the mutations registered in COSMIC that affect those residues, and provide some annotations from the samples that contained them

-## annotate_variants_UniProt

-Given a set of proteins and resudies inside these proteins, finds the known variants that overlap, as annotated in UniProt.

 ## residue_interfaces